 Having a solid and consistent freestyle kick will help you become a better swimmer overall by adding great propulsion to your stroke, by giving you a killer body position in the water and by keeping your stroke together even when your arms get tired towards the end of the race.

-Here are 4 tips how you can improve your freestyle kick in just a few weeks:
+Here are 4 tips on how you can improve your freestyle kick in just a few weeks:

 - Do a lot more kicking in training.
 Unfortunately, there is no substitute for freestyle kicking.
 So you just have to work on your kick in the pool by actually kicking.
 We recommend adding at least 15-20 minutes of (high and low intensity) kicking to every pool session.